Keeper-Security/Commander/README.md

 ### Features

-* Console access to your Keeper Enterprise vault
+* Console access to your Keeper vault
 * Login, download and decrypt your vault records
 * Search for content with regular expressions
 * Display vault record details